 WHAT YOU WILL FIND ON OUR COVID-19 PAGES:

-- Support packages for businesses: A summary of the support available for businesses, including grant funding as well as links through to helpful business resources and how to contact government services.
++ Help and support for businesses: A summary of the support available for businesses, including grant funding as well as links through to helpful business resources and how to contact government services.

 + TEQ marketing and industry updates: Updates on TEQ's marketing, TEQ's Industry Update series of videos, global market and aviation updates

-- COVID-19 research newsfeed: Updated weekly, this interactive dashboard provides a summary and link through to national and international research on consumer behaviour, economic impacts, impacts to events and marketing and media.
++ COVID-19 research newsfeed: This interactive dashboard provides a summary and link through to national and international research on consumer behaviour, economic impacts, impacts to events and marketing and media.

 These webpages are reviewed daily, with the date updated at the top of each page when information is updated.

 Where to find other information:

 TEQ's Good to Go campaign: Here's where to find all the information on TEQ's Good to Go campaign, including how you can access the Good to Go stamp for your marketing and how you can leverage TEQ's media buy for the campaign.

 If, after reading through all the information on our pages, you still have a question, you can contact the Queensland Government's dedicated hotline for questions specific to their business.